jingwei87/freqanalysis/README.md

 **Step 1, configure pre-requsite components:** copy `util/fs-hasher/` and `util/leveldb/` into `defense/minhash/` and compile them respectively.

-**Step 2, configure MinHash encryption:** the MinHash encryption builds on two parameters that are defined in `defense/minhash/K_minhash.cc`:
+**Step 2, configure MinHash encryption:** the MinHash encryption builds on two parameters that are defined in `defense/minhash/k_minhash.cc`:

-- **Segment Size**: the MinHash implementation uses variable-size segmentation and identifies segment boundary based on chunk fingerprints.
+- **Segment size**: the MinHash implementation uses variable-size segmentation and identifies segment boundary based on chunk fingerprints.
 By default, we set the average segment size, maximum segment size and minimum segment size at 1MB, 2MB and 512KB, respectively.
-It is feasible to change segment sizes by modifying macro variables `SEG_SIZE`, `SEG_MIN` and `SEG_MAX`; note that when changing  `SEG_SIZE`, it is needed to adjust the code in line 112, for example if average segment size is 512KB and 2MB, the line of code should be changed as follows.
+It is feasible to change segment sizes by modifying macro variables `SEG_SIZE`, `SEG_MIN` and `SEG_MAX`; note that when changing  `SEG_SIZE`, it is needed to adjust the code in line 112 of `defense/minhash/k_minhash.cc`, for example if average segment size is 512KB and 2MB, the line of code should be changed as follows.
 ```
 if (sq_size + size > SEG_MAX || (sq_size >= SEG_MIN && (hash[5] << 3) >> 3 == 0x1f))	// correspond to average segment size of 512KB
 if (sq_size + size > SEG_MAX || (sq_size >= SEG_MIN && (hash[5] << 1) >> 1 == 0x7f))	// correspond to average segment size of 2MB